biobakery/metawibele/README.md

 * Large software packages and those with licenses are **NOT** included in this image and needed to be installed additionally:
 	* Users should review the license terms and install these packages manually.
 	* Softwares with the license : [MSPminer](https://www.enterome.com/downloads/), [Signalp](http://www.cbs.dtu.dk/services/SignalP-4.1/), [TMHMM](http://www.cbs.dtu.dk/services/TMHMM/), [Phobius](http://phobius.sbc.su.se/), [PSORTb](https://psort.org/documentation/index.html)
-	* Softwares with large size: [Interproscan](https://interproscan-docs.readthedocs.io/en/latest/) (**Note:** We recommen dinstalling InterProScan 5.51-85.0 or later for potential simpler installation, and active Phobius/SignalP/TMHMM analyses by customizing your interproscan.properties configuration, see more details from [InterProScan document](https://interproscan-docs.readthedocs.io/en/latest/ActivatingLicensedAnalyses.html))
+	* Softwares with large size: [Interproscan](https://interproscan-docs.readthedocs.io/en/latest/) (**Note:** We recommen dinstalling InterProScan 5.51-85.0 (requiring at least Java 11) or later for potential simpler installation, and active Phobius/SignalP/TMHMM analyses by customizing your interproscan.properties configuration, see more details from [InterProScan document](https://interproscan-docs.readthedocs.io/en/latest/ActivatingLicensedAnalyses.html))

 **Option 2: Installing with pip**